- 1 package (8-1/2 ounces) corn bread/muffin mix

 - Spoon over corn bread batter; top with remaining corn bread batter.
 Sprinkle remaining cheese over the top.

-- Bake, uncovered, at 350° for 28-32 minutes or until a toothpick inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 28-32 minutes or until a toothpick inserted in the center comes out clean.
 Let stand for 5 minutes before serving.
 Yield: 6 servings.

 Reviews for Chili Cheese Dog Casserole